iainfm/Wait-ForBitlocker/README.md

 **-ReturnCode [int]** : Return code to exit with when encryption has timed out.
 Default 1707.

-*Scheduled task and ps1 file tided up by TODO: Insert app name here.*
+*Scheduled task and ps1 file tided up by Clean-WaitForBitlocker.ps1